irisnet/irishub/docs/cli-client/stake.md

 ## iriscli stake redelegations

-Query all redelegations records of a delegator
+Query all redelegations records of a delegator.

 ```bash
 iriscli stake redelegations <iaa...>